emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 group started as a book club, and the goal of that club was to read Paul Graham's book ["On Lisp"](http://www.paulgraham.com/onlisp.html).
 We've since strayed a bit from that goal, but we keep working our way back towards it.
 We just can't help ourselves from being distracted by various Lisp related topics.

-Lots of great books have been written about Lisp.
-In fact -- and this is based purely on my gut feeling -- it seems that **most** books written about Lisp are fantastic.
+As an aside: lots of great books have been written about Lisp[^1].
+To me, at least, it seems that **most** books written about Lisp are fantastic.
 Even if you care nothing about the language (you should), it's worth your time to pick up one of the more well known books about Lisp -- so that you have an example of quality technical writing to study.

-But we were talking about one book in particular: On Lisp.
-On Lisp covers a lot of topics, but if one were to ask the Lisp community:
+But we were talking about one book in particular: _On Lisp_. _On Lisp_ covers a lot of topics, but if one were to ask the Lisp community:

 "Which **one** Lisp book should I read if I want to learn how to write Lisp Macros?"